CodeJawn/karakeep-companion/README.md

 - Check browser console for errors
 - Ensure you have bookmarks in your KaraKeep instance

+### CORS errors
+- The Flask server includes a built-in proxy to handle CORS issues
+- Make sure you're using the Flask server (`server.py`) and not a basic HTTP server
+- The proxy automatically forwards requests to your KaraKeep instance

 ### Connection errors
 - Check that KaraKeep is running and accessible at the configured URL
 - Ensure there are no firewall or network issues
 - If using Docker, make sure the containers can communicate
+- For self-signed certificates, the proxy is configured to accept them

 ### Drag and drop not saving
 - The config directory must be writable